heygrady/redux-selectors/docs/usage/path-selectors.md

 ## Why use paths instead of pure functions?

-A path selector is created using `lodash.get`, which will avoid errors that occur when the state isn't properly initialized.
+A path selector is created using `get`, which will avoid errors that occur when the state isn't properly initialized.

 Consider the following example.
 Notice that `selectApples` returns `undefined` when a key is not found.
 By contrast, `selectOranges` will attempt to read an undefined key, which throws an error.
 If you prefer the behavior of throwing on undefined, then you might prefer to use functional selectors over path selectors.